moon4ik/AppSwitcherView/README.md

 # AppSwitcherView

-Show your custom view (default LaunchScreen) instead app snapshot in quick App Switcher.
+Show your custom View or LaunchScreen as default instead app snapshot in quick App Switcher.